While digital menu boards are the norm in most restaurants, there are still some who are hesitant to make the transition from static to digital.

 Just like with any technology product, digital signage will require tech support every now and then.
 And just like with any skilled profession, tech costs a substantial amount of money.

 The answer to the support fear is in the evolved nature of the technology product itself.
 Most digital menu board providers offer free software upgrades so it’s always up to date.
 In other words, the technology is evergreen which offsets maintenance and support.

-And just like with the three aforementioned factors, most providers offer turnkey solutions that include comprehensive support with lifetime warranties, ongoing training, 24/7 support, etc. Such a dedicated support structure from a turnkey provider not only secures your digital menu board investment, but also provides someone that is familiar with the history of your restaurant.
+And just like with the three aforementioned factors, most providers offer turnkey solutions that include comprehensive support with lifetime warranties, ongoing training, 24/7 support, etc. Such a dedicated support structure from a turnkey provider secures your digital menu board investment.
+In fact, it also provides someone the history of your restaurant.
 So support need not be outsourced to costly independent technicians.

-So while digital menu boards have more components, have higher CapEx and seem more complicated, they add many huge advantages and if used properly, their ROI is much greater than for static boards.
+Seemingly more complicated, digital menu boards have more components and higher CapEx.
+However, they add many huge advantages and if used properly, their ROI is much greater than static boards.
 So the fear of digital menu boards is basically unsubstantiated.